kapt-labs/django-cross-site-urls/README.rst

     :target: https://coveralls.io/r/kapt-labs/django-cross-site-urls
     :alt: Coveralls status

+Please consider that this module is in active development and is currently not ready for production.

-*A Django module allowing to resolve urls across two django sites.*
+*A Django module allowing to resolve urls across two django different sites.*

 .. contents:: :local:

 Requirements
 ------------

-Python 2.7+ or 3.3+, Django 1.7+, Django REST framework >= 3.2.4.
+Python 2.7+ or 3.3+, Django 1.7+, Django REST framework 3.2+, Slumber 0.7+.

 Installation
 -------------